Office Timeline – free timeline maker

 Step 2: Set up your timeline axis

-Decide your time unit: months, quarters, or weeks.
-For executive roadmaps, quarters or months work best.
+Choose your time unit: months, quarters, or weeks.
+For executive roadmaps, quarters or months give the right level of clarity.

 Create a header row with time periods:

 Adjust column widths so each time period gets proportional space.
-A 3-month quarter could be 3-4 inches wide.
+A 3-month quarter should be roughly 3–4 inches wide.

 Step 3: Map phases to the timeline